dianatat12/Image-Processing/linear_filtering/README.md

 ## Linear smoothing filters

+Snoothing means increasing the uniformity within regions.

->Smoothing filters are used to increase the uniformity of the pixels in a region.
+Smoothing filters are used to increase the uniformity of the pixels in a region.
 It decreases small variations, which can be caused by noise.
 Smoothing filters are used to decrease the noise in the image.

->The most common type of noise is Gaussian noise.
+The most common type of noise is Gaussian noise.
 Usually for this type of noise the mean is considered to be 0.

 >I converted the 'lena' image into grayscale and add Gaussian noise on it.
 The function used to create Gasussian noise is: